Zero-0X/Challenge_3_Password_Generator/README.md

 ## Description

-This Password Generator was created using the stasrting code provided in the Challenge folder in the 03-JavaScrript folder.
+This Password Generator was created using the starting code provided in the Challenge folder in the 03-JavaScrript folder.
 Inluded are screenshots of each prompt as they launch, the last image being of the randomly generated password.

 ![Screenshot (428)](https://github.com/Zero-0X/Challenge_3_Password_Generator/assets/110013207/39a1194e-b1da-4284-b714-fd324b686510)
 ![Screenshot (429)](https://github.com/Zero-0X/Challenge_3_Password_Generator/assets/110013207/2c0b2fe0-2d98-4a72-8200-e2542f137194)